RoinujNosde/SimpleClans/wiki/how-to-setup/configuration.md

 * `rejoin-cooldown` -
 * `rejoin-cooldown-enabled` -
 * `min-to-verify` - The clan must have this amount of members to get verified \(moderators can bypass this\)
-* `ranking-type` - Valid options: ORDINAL and DENSE\
+* `ranking-type` - Valid options: ORDINAL and DENSE

-  DENSE: if players have the same KDR, they will have the same rank position.
-Ex.: 12234\
+  * `DENSE`: if players have the same KDR, they will have the same rank position.
+Ex.: 12234

-  ORDINAL: Every player will have a different rank position.
+  * `ORDINAL`: Every player will have a different rank position.
 Ex.: 12345

-### Example
+#### Example

 ```text
 settings: